ALMA Survey of Orion Planck Galactic Cold Clumps (ALMASOP): How do dense core properties affect the multiplicity of protostars?: APPENDIX: Description of individual Binary/Multiple systems

 \subsection{G205.46-14.56S1}

-G205.46-14.56S1 is located in the HH24-26 region of Orion B. HH25MMS, a Class 0 source studied extensively by the JCMT, VLA and IRAM, is situated near this dense core \citep{1998Gibb,1995Bontemps,1999Lis,2001Phillips,2004Gibb,2013Chen}.
-In addition, several YSOs were discovered in the vicinity by Spitzer, AKARI, and JCMT SCUBA survey \citep{2012Megeath,2013Nobel,2015kang,furlan_herschel_2016,kirk_jcmt_2016-1}.
+G205.46-14.56S1 is located in the HH 24-26 region of Orion B. HH 25MMS, a Class 0 source studied extensively by the JCMT, VLA and IRAM, is situated near this dense core \citep{1998Gibb,1995Bontemps,1999Lis,2001Phillips,2004Gibb,2013Chen}.
+In addition, several YSOs were discovered in the vicinity by Spitzer, AKARI, and JCMT SCUBA surveys \citep{2012Megeath,2013Nobel,2015kang,furlan_herschel_2016,kirk_jcmt_2016-1}.

 As shown in Figure \ref{figA1} (a), no infrared sources are found at the center of the 850 $\mu$m continuum emission map.
 Two protostars, however, are identified in the our ALMA observation.
-G205.46-14.56S1$\_$A and G205.46-14.56S1$\_$B are in Class 0 phase with a separation of $\sim$5200 au and their envelope+disk masses are 0.151 $\pm$ 0.065 M$_\odot$ and 0.391 $\pm$ 0.167 M$_\odot$, respectively.
+G205.46-14.56S1$\_$A and G205.46-14.56S1$\_$B are in the Class 0 phase with a separation of $\sim$5200 au and their envelope+disk masses are 0.151 $\pm$ 0.065 $\textit{M}_\odot$ and 0.391 $\pm$ 0.167 $\textit{M}_\odot$, respectively.

-Figure \ref{figA2} shows a very collimated outflow traced by $^{12}$CO that is driven by G205.46-14.56S1$\_$B. On the other side, G205.46-14.56S1$\_$A is driving a much weaker outflow, which seems to overlay the outflow from G205.46-14.56S1$\_$B.
+Figure \ref{figA2} shows a very collimated outflow traced by $^{12}$CO that is driven by G205.46-14.56S1$\_$B. On the other hand, G205.46-14.56S1$\_$A is drives a much weaker outflow, which seems to overlay the outflow from G205.46-14.56S1$\_$B.